 I believe that this book is an EXCELLENT base to at least attempt to open some lines of communication between liberals and conservatives, but I suspect that Haidt is in for a shock -- maybe somewhat equivalent to the shock that Edward O Wilson wrote "Sociobiology" back in the '70s.

 As Wilson outlined in "Consilience", the more science moves forward, the more we begin to see the fact of an intricate and complex human that is no less difficult to mold to our desires than ecologists are realizing the ecology of the planet is.
-We are each little ecosystems honed by selection to interact within the the planetary and social constructs that we are born with and into.
+We are each little ecosystems honed by selection (or created by God) to interact within the the planetary and social constructs that we are born with and into.

 Reality has never been very much of interest to the Progressive Project -- now about 100 years in, with all of the progressive nations facing economic demise, even the social sciences start to point out that reality is not in line with the progressive vision.
 My guess is that the response is not likely to be very reasoned, but rather very emotional.